Island Trail

 Weekly planning

 The Krk Island Trail begins in the historic town of Krk and covers a scenic 23 km journey on its first day, with highlights including medieval churches, monasteries and the iconic Frankopan Castle.
 The trail winds through the old town’s narrow streets, past ancient city walls and landmarks, before continuing along the coastline and into peaceful olive groves.
-As the route progresses through the lush Šotovento area, you pass historical sites, hidden coves and quiet countryside, ending the day near the picturesque Vela Jana Cove and the village of Brzac.
+As the route progresses through the lush Šotovento area, you pass historical sites, hidden coves and quiet countryside, ending the day in the village of Milohnići.

-Day two of the Krk Island Trail covers approximately 23 km, taking you from Brzac to the vibrant coastal town of Malinska.
+Day two of the Krk Island Trail covers approximately 17 km, taking you from Milohnići to the vibrant coastal town of Malinska.
 This stage continues through the lush Šotovento region, combining peaceful forest trails, seaside paths and authentic island villages.
-Along the way, highlights include the historic Franciscan monastery in Glavotok, the Romanesque Church of St Chrysogonus overlooking the Čavlena Cove, and scenic viewpoints near Fumak.
+Along the way, highlights include the Romanesque Church of St Chrysogonus tucked away in the forest, a majestic centuries-old oak tree and scenic viewpoints near Fumak.
 The route finishes in Malinska, offering a perfect blend of nature, history and local island charm.

 Stage 3: Malinska – Omišalj